March 9, 2018

 There is also the argument that some – such as the Myers-Briggs test – take an ‘all or nothing’ approach to different characteristics when really all our traits fall along a spectrum.

-Finally, some critics believe that psychometric tests are, of themselves biased and tend to favour people from a different background or with different beliefs about the right way to behave.
+Finally, some critics believe that psychological tests are biased and tend to favour people with the same understanding on ‘how to behave’.

-While some of these criticisms may have legs, we think that by using a well renowned test that is appropriately verified and validated and having it administered properly, you can help overcome many of the deficiencies.
+While some of these criticisms may have legs, we think that utilising a verified and validated test, while administering it properly, will help overcome deficiencies.

 Instead, they should be seen as a way of adding value to the recruitment process in supplementing your own information through objective, scientifically validated and bias-free data.